 Most boat builders will agree that when it comes to crafting a beautiful, yet functional boat, there's nothing quite like wood.
 Distinctive in appearance and satisfying to work with, wood is the traditional boat building material.

 From a structural and economical standpoint, wood remains the most efficient engineering material.
 Lightweight, yet stiff, it gives a boat greater potential for performance and stability.
 It is an excellent insulator against condensation and sound and its resistance to fatigue provides lasting power against accumulated damage.

-Because wood is a renewable resource, even the most expensive types are more reasonably priced than competing materials.
+Because wood is a renewable resource, even the most expensive types of wood are more reasonably priced than competing materials.
 The need for only common tools makes working with wood even more cost-effective.
 Most of all, wood adds a feeling of life, warmth and craftsmanship that cannot be matched by manmade materials.